Costs of an Interest-Only Mortgage

 -

-To get an idea of what an interest-only mortgage might cost you, use our simple online calculator below.
-The calculator is set to repayment mortgages for comparison purposes but you have the option to convert the results into interest only afterwards.
+To understand what an interest-only mortgage might cost you, use our simple online calculator below.
+The calculator is set to repayment mortgages for comparison purposes, but you can convert the results into interest only afterwards.

 Mortgage Repayment Calculator